airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_markdown_phpextra.md

     comments.
 Made cleared distinction between dynamic and shared libraries.

-Common x86 Instructions
+Common x86 Instructions {#common-x86-instructions}
 =======================

-Reading the Tables
+Reading the Tables {#reading-the-tables .unnumbered}
 ==================

 The tables of instructions presented in this appendix include: